Zinaida Portnova

-Zinaida Martynovna Portnova (Зинаида Мартыновна Портнова; 20 February 1926 – 15 January 1944) was a Soviet partisan and posthumous Hero of the Soviet Union.
-She is known for sabotaging and poisoning German troops during World War II before being captured, tortured and then killed at the age of 17.
+Zinaida Martynovna Portnova (Зинаида Мартыновна Портнова, Зінаіда Мартынаўна Партнова; 20 February 1926 – 15 January 1944) was a Soviet partisan and posthumous Hero of the Soviet Union.
+She is known for sabotaging and poisoning German troops during World War II before being captured, tortured, and then killed at the age of 17.

 Biography

 Portnova was born in Leningrad on 20 February 1926.
 She was the daughter of a working-class Belarusian family.
 Her father worked at the Kirov Plant.
 She was a seventh-grade student at the 385th school in Leningrad in 1941, when she left for her grandmother's house in the Vitebsk region.
 Not long afterwards, Nazi Germany invaded the Soviet Union.
 An incident with the invading Nazi troops, who hit her grandmother while they were confiscating the cattle, led her to hate the Germans.

 In 1942, Portnova joined the Belarusian resistance movement, becoming a member of the local underground Komsomol organization in Obol, Vitebsk Region, named Young Avengers.
 She began by distributing Soviet propaganda leaflets in German-occupied Belarus, collecting and hiding weapons for Soviet soldiers, and reporting on German troop movements.
 After learning how to use weapons and explosives from the older members of the group, Portnova participated in sabotage actions at a pump, local power plant, and brick factory.
 These acts are estimated to have killed upwards of 100 German soldiers.

 In 1943, Portnova became employed as a kitchen aide in Obol.
 In August, she poisoned the food meant for the Nazi garrison stationed there.
 Immediately falling suspect, she said she was innocent and ate some of the food in front of the Nazis to prove it was not poisoned; after she did not fall ill immediately, they released her.
 Portnova became sick afterwards, vomiting heavily but eventually recovering from the poison after drinking a large quantity of whey.
 After she did not return to work, the Germans realized she had been the culprit and started searching for her.
 To avoid the Germans, she became a scout of the partisan unit named after Kliment Voroshilov.
 In a letter sent to her parents back in besieged Leningrad that month, she wrote that she is "in a partisan detachment.
 Together with you, we beat the Nazi occupiers".
 In October 1943, Portnova joined the VLKSM.